shriprasad15/DA5401-JUL-NOV-2025-assignment-8-shriprasad15/README.md

 The narrative of this analysis follows a structured, methodological journey:

 1.  **Establish a Baseline:** We begin by training simple, interpretable models (Linear Regression and a single Decision Tree) to establish a clear performance benchmark.
-2.  **Implement Advanced Ensembles:** We systematically build and evaluate three powerful ensemble strategies—Bagging, Boosting, and Stacking—to demonstrate how they address the shortcomings of single models and dramatically improve predictive accuracy.
+2.  **Implement Advanced Ensembles:** We systematically build and evaluate three powerful ensemble strategies—Bagging, Boosting, and Stacking—to find the champion architecture.
+3.  **Optimize the Champion Model:** We perform systematic **Hyperparameter Tuning** on the best-performing model to squeeze out maximum predictive power.
-3.  **Final Analysis & Recommendation:** We conclude by comparing all models, identifying the champion model, and providing actionable recommendations for future work.
+4.  **Final Analysis & Recommendation:** We conclude by comparing all models, presenting the final, optimized model as our recommendation, and suggesting future work.

 ## Problem Statement